How to Scale Customer Support without Damaging the Company’s Reputation

 A study by Oracle claims that 89% of people stopped doing business with a company after a poor customer experience, and 86% of the customers are willing to pay more for better customer service.

-How scaling customer support affects how your support team provides it
+How scaling CS affects HOW your support team provides it

-Scaling your customer support is not a simple case of addition to meet demand.
+Scaling this is not a simple case of adding on things to meet demand.
 When you started out, you probably only had a handful of support cases to deal with each week (and a tiny support team).
 They probably came into your email or your phone number.
 Your support team simply dealt with them as they occurred and made sure each one was closed in a timely manner.

 Growth isn’t linear.
 You may have noticed it’s not just a simple increase in the volume of support requests you now receive, but a proliferation in the channels they are coming in from and a drastic increase in the subjects they cover.
 So you can’t just scale up.
 You need to scale out!